 Great Danes are the wonderful gentle giants that excel as nanny dogs and guard dogs.
-There’s no doubt they’re fantastic family dogs and superb companions.
+There’s no doubt they make fantastic family dogs and superb companions.
 But when it comes to dog intelligence, how do Great Danes compare to the rest?

 Great Danes are average intelligent dogs.
-And according to Stanley Coren, they’re ranked the 88th smartest dog breed for their obedience & working intelligence.
+And according to Stanley Coren, they’re ranked the 88th smartest dog breed for their “obedience & working intelligence.”
 But what makes the Great Dane a highly intelligent dog is their hunting instincts and ability to learn for themselves.
-Their ability to track and trap wild boar requires a special type of dog intelligence.
+In fact, their ability to track and trap wild boar requires this special type of dog intelligence.

-Many people believe Great Danes aren’t as smart as most dog breeds.
+Many people believe Great Danes aren’t as smart as they actually are.
 We think otherwise.
-In reality, they’re just misunderstood when it comes to intelligence.
+In reality, they are just misunderstood when it comes to intelligence.
 Here’s how we measure their intelligence and what actually makes them smart dogs.

 RECOMMENDED: 100 Most Intelligent Dog Breeds